-- contains monitoring and protection circuits to prevent transmitter damage under adverse or fault conditions, including high speed SWR protection, high reject power protection and interlock/muting. - monitors the current value of various parameters including cooling fan tachometer outputs, transmitter output forward and reflected power, module temperature, PA current levels, and PA power supply status signals. - measures and monitors the output voltage from the power supply modules as well as the low voltage power supplies. - generates the signals that enable the power supply modules and control their output voltage. - provides the status of any controller fault conditions. - contains an integral DSP that performs all audio processing including filtering and FM baseband modulation. - interfaces with the RF and power supply sections of the transmitter to perform control and monitoring functions. - provides local and remote interfacing for the transmitter.
+- contains monitoring and protection circuits to prevent transmitter damage under adverse or fault conditions, including high speed SWR protection, high reject power protection and interlock/muting. - monitors the current value of various parameters including cooling fan tachometer outputs, transmitter output forward and reflected power, module temperature, PA current levels, and PA power supply status signals. - measures and monitors the output voltage from the power supply modules as well as the low voltage power supplies. - sequences the signals that enable the power supply modules and control their output voltage. - provides the status of any controller fault conditions. - contains an integral DSP that performs all audio processing including filtering and FM baseband modulation. - interfaces with the RF and power supply sections of the transmitter to perform control and monitoring functions. - provides local and remote interfacing for the transmitter.
 Local interfacing is performed via the front panel display (U1) - a 4 x 20 graphic LCD display - and its adjacent keypad.
 The UI contains a menu-based series of pages that serve specific functions.
 Similar interfacing, as well as more advanced functionality, is available on a remotely accessed AUI.
-The AUI is a flash graphic that can be used on any web-based PC or handheld device.